plantecj/Waters-et-al./README.md

 # R code associated with Waters et al. ms
 # project was Josiah Waters MS thesis project
-# goal of project was to study the temporal patterns of benthic diatom communities n saltmarsh sediments
+# goal of project was to study the temporal patterns of benthic diatom communities in saltmarsh sediments